The value of an idea lies in the using of it.

-Through a report about the Turkana region, our board member and founder Alexander became aware of the disastrous conditions for conventional agriculture in Kenya.
-They are caused by heat, drought and salty-alkaline groundwater and further aggravated by climate change.
-The consequences are hunger and a malnourished population.
+Through a report on the Turkana region, our founder Alexander became aware of the catastrophic hunger situationin Kenya, caused by heat, drought and salty-alkaline groundwater and further aggravated by climate change.
+Conventional agriculture is hardly possible under these conditions.

-However, through his studies in biology, Alexander knew that there are indeed nutritious organisms which can grow excellently under these conditions, for example our algae spirulina.
-The idea for Thriving Green was born!
-To fight malnutrition, the local population can grow spirulina as an addition to traditional agriculture to provide themselves with valuable vitamins, minerals and proteins.
+However, through his studies in biology, Alexander knew that there are nutritious organisms that can grow excellently under these conditions, for example, our algae Spirulina.
+The fundamental idea for Thriving Green was thus born!
+To combat the existing malnutrition, the local population can grow spirulina as a supplement to traditional agriculture to provide themselves with valuable vitamins, minerals and proteins.

 Foundation of the association

-After years of challenges and changes, we now proudly look back on our progress: Spirulina is grown and distributed at two sites in Kenya.
-It is cultivated in our self-developed cultivation facilities and supervised by locals.
-The health of the local population has improved significantly.
-Several volunteers from a variety of disciplines have traveled to Kenya over time to optimize the production process, explore new locations, and inform local people about our superfood.
-We have even developed a sensor which measures important parameters in the cultivation basin.
-This allows us to ensure perfect growth conditions.
+After years of challenges and many changes, we can now proudly look back on our progress: Atthree locations in Kenya, we have been able to work with local residents to developed cultivation facilities for the cultivation of spirulina. from a variety of disciplines have traveled to Kenya over time for Thriving Green to optimize the production process, explore new locations, and educate local people about our superfood.
+We have even developed a sensor, which measures important parameters in the breeding tank, which allows us to ensure perfect growing conditions.

 We have big plans for the future of our project.
 With your support, we can reach even more malnourished people.
 Together we can contribute to the fight against world hunger!